Para leer este hoja informativa en español, presione aquí .

 If you do test positive for HIV, there is no need to give in or give up (please see our fact sheet Did You Just Test Positive? ).
 With a good attitude and a good HIV drug regimen, you may be able to live with HIV well into old age.
 HIV is now considered a manageable chronic condition.
 If you are negative, you can learn what you can do to stay that way.
 Lastly, knowing your HIV status is an important way to prevent the spread of HIV to others you care about.

 Unfortunately, older people are often a forgotten audience for HIV informational programs.
 We do not usually see the face of an older person or senior citizen on HIV prevention posters.
 It is important for health care and social service providers to recognize and accept that their aging patients and clients are at risk for HIV.
 It is also important for providers to ask older patients about their sexual and drug histories.

 It is just as important for older women to tell their health care providers about any injection drug use or unsafe sexual experiences, as well as any physical or sexual violence in their lives.
 Also mention any other events or situations that you think may have put you at risk for HIV, such as getting a tattoo without being sure that the tattoo artist was using sterile disposable needles.
 Giving your health care provider accurate information is the best way to protect your health and ensure that you get good medical care, even if it feels awkward or uncomfortable to do so.

 There are several ways in which living and aging with HIV are different compared to aging without HIV infection.
-If you are an older woman living with HIV, you may be interested in our articles, Menopause and HIV and Aging and HIV .
-Also be sure to check out our article on Caring for Your Heart , since heart disease is a leading and often unrecognized cause of illness and death among women worldwide, regardless of their HIV status.
+If you are an older woman living with HIV, you may be interested in our fact sheets on Menopause and HIV and Aging and HIV .
+Also be sure to check out our fact sheet on Caring for Your Heart , since heart disease is a leading and often unrecognized cause of illness and death among women worldwide, regardless of their HIV status.